MrNinja008/SkyBlockUI/README.md

 ### Installation

 - Download the latest or stable build.
+Builds can be found [here](https://github.com/TheRealKizu/SkyBlockUI/releases)

 - Place it in your `plugins` folder.